Alpine Tips

 collage+closing+the+system

-You may have heard the term “closed system” in various books and websites, but it may never have been clearly defined.
+You may have heard the term “closed rope system” in various books and websites.
+However, I’ve rarely seen it clearly defined, so let's talk about it.

 A “closed rope system” means that both ends of the rope have a knot of some kind in them.
 It’s best practice to make this the default system for pretty much every climbing situation.

-The knot in the end of the rope can take many forms.
+The closed rope system can take many forms.
 Here are a few:

 • A stopper knot in the free end(s) on a rappel or when top rope belaying